-Dreaming Afresh and Big
+Sleep Makes Dreaming Afresh and Big

-Who could have thought that one day ‘Sleep’ would become a product, a valuable commodity, or best, an experience that will translate into millions in revenues and wonders in innovation.
+Who could have thought that one day ‘Sleep’ would become a product, a valuable commodity, or best, an experience that will translate into millions in revenues and wonders in innovation?

 If the word ‘Sleep’ was not an industry in the history of industrialization and consumerism, then it would have definitely become so by the time we crossed the threshold of the 21st century – with all its stress, health repercussions and lifestyle burdens.

 In any case, it is a burgeoning market now.
 On a global level, it accounted for $27 billion at the last count and is slated to touch $43 billion by 2024 (numbers from Zion Market Research tell more).
-The way housing has grown, aspirations of new-age customers have changed and the concomitant growth seen in the hospitality market – all these factors have contributed to new inflection points for the sleep industry.
+The way housing has grown, the aspirations of new-age customers have changed and the concomitant growth seen in the hospitality market – all these factors have contributed to new inflexion points for the sleep industry.
 When interpreted from the numbers presented by P&S Intelligence, the global mattress market growth forecast shows a value of $38,976 Million to be achieved by 2023.

 When we look at India, a Ken Research report “India Mattresses Market Outlook to 2018 – Driven by Surging Demand for Mattresses with Advancing Lifestyles” a major growth driver for the mattress market in India has been shown to be the country’s growing urban population.
 A segment that is ready to spend considerable amounts for their luxury and comfort, as per what the report surmised.
-This is something that is also attracting major global players for making investments in the industry here.
+This is something that is also attracting major global players to make investments in the industry here.

-Even demonetization has been a catalyst of sort.
+Even demonetization has been a catalyst of sorts.
 What a Bonafide Research report showed in ‘India Mattresses Market Outlook, 2022’, the residential mattress market – that makes for about 78 percent of the total mattress market – has gained from the housing demand that followed the decrease in prices in the real estate sector seen recently.
 Demand for new homes came about strong and fast and this has opened ripe opportunities for the mattress industry.

 If we go by a 2017 McKinsey report, the sleep-health industry – that includes bedding apart from other products like sound control and sleep aids or drugs – could be anywhere between $30 billion and $40 billion in 2017, achieving a pace of over eight percent a year.

 The product, of course, has been at the forefront of all the fuel this market has galloped on.
-It has been changing so much – from a fastened cloth of the yore to a case that wraps foam rubber, springs, coil, cotton, quilt, straw and what not.
+It has been changing so much – from a fastened cloth of the yore to a case that wraps foam rubber, springs, coil, cotton, quilt, straw and whatnot.

-When Futurologist Ian Pearson peeled off the findings of an independent report (done for Travelodge), that investigated the experience of sleep in the future – year 2035, what really jumped out was this revelation – “The 2035 hotel room will improve sleep quality by emulating the home environment or even directly relaying it, so that individuals feel they are actually at home in bed with their partner.”
+When Futurologist Ian Pearson peeled off the findings of an independent report (done for Travelodge), that investigated the experience of sleep in the future – the year 2035, what really jumped out was this revelation – “The 2035 hotel room will improve sleep quality by emulating the home environment or even directly relaying it, so that individuals feel they are actually at home in bed with their partner.”

 And we do not have to wait till 2035 or for a future-proof hotel room to see how ‘Sleep’ is changing – as an industry and as a product.
 The big bang is happening right now – and 2019 is telling us a lot about how 2020 is going to turn out.